Mandarin Duck Blades: Characters

-Film Adaptations
+Film adaptations

-In 1961 Hong Kong's Emei Film Company produced a two-part Cantonese film based on the story.
-The film was directed by Lee Fa and starred Patricia Lam and Chow Chung as Xiao Zhonghui and Yuan Guannan respectively.
+In 1961, Hong Kong's Emei Film Company produced a two-part film adapted from the story, directed by Lee Fa, and starring Patricia Lam and Chow Chung as Xiao Zhonghui and Yuan Guannan respectively.

-In 1982, Hong Kong's Shaw Brothers film company produced the film with the title Lovers' Blades.
-It was directed by Lu Jungu, written by Ni Kuang, and starred Kara Wai as Xiao Zhonghui, Meng Yuanwen as Yuan Guannan, Yuan De as Lin Yulong, Wen Xue-er as Ren Feiyan, and Wang Longwei as Zhuo Tianxiong.
+In 1982, Hong Kong's Shaw Brothers Studio produced the film Lovers' Blades directed by Lu Jungu, written by Ni Kuang, and starring Kara Wai as Xiao Zhonghui, Meng Yuan-wen as Yuan Guannan, Yuan De as Lin Yulong, Wen Hsueh-erh as Ren Feiyan, and Wang Lung-wei as Zhuo Tianxiong.